kblomqvist/yasha/README.md

 Yasha is a code generator based on [Jinja](http://jinja.pocoo.org/) template engine.

-For example, the following command-line call

 ```
 $ yasha foo.jinja
 ```

 will render `foo.jinja` template into a new file named as `foo`.
 See how the created file name is derived from the template name.
 The template itself remains unchanged.

-Template variables can be defined in a separate file.
+Template variables can be defined in a separate template configuration file.
 By default [TOML](https://github.com/toml-lang/toml) and [YAML](http://www.yaml.org/start.html) are supported.
 Yasha will look for this file if not given explicitly.
 For example, the above example tries to find `foo.toml` or `foo.yaml` (or `foo.yml`) from the same folder with the template.
-If the file is not found, subfolders will be checked until the root directory.
+If the file is not found, subfolders will be checked until the root directory is reached.

 Explicitly the file containing the template variables can be given as: